Skip to content

 Node.js installation

-install Node.js There are two ways to get Node.js in your machine.
+There are two ways to get Node.js on your machine.
 The simple way is just downloading it directly from the official website and installing it.
-However, there is a better, more future-proof way using Node Version Manager.
+However, there is a better, future-proof way using Node Version Manager.

 Official release calendar from Node.js